-- Deliberate store organization: Depending on your store’s layout, you might be making it even easier for shoplifters to do their thing.
+- Deliberate store organization.
+Depending on your store’s layout, you might be making it even easier for shoplifters to do their thing.
 Dark or unmonitored corners and overflowing or disorganized merchandise make it easy for shoplifting to go undetected.
 After all, how can you tell something’s missing when you don’t know where it was to begin with?
 If your store carries expensive or frequently shoplifted items, consider locking them away in a case.

 One of the more overlooked causes of retail loss is return fraud.
 It’s overlooked because return fraud can be tough to spot in the first place—its effects only evident as they add up throughout the year.
 Return fraud can also take several different forms, including:

-- Returning stolen merchandise,
+- Returning stolen merchandise

-- Returning merchandise purchased with counterfeit money,
+- Returning merchandise purchased with counterfeit money

-- Returning used merchandise,
+- Returning used merchandise

-- Using counterfeit receipts to return merchandise, and
+- Using counterfeit receipts to return merchandise

 - Returning exchanged merchandise

-- Require an ID to track returns: Regardless of your return policy and staff training, some fraudulent returns slip through.
-It’s a good idea to require a valid ID during all return and exchange transactions, so you can flag and address customers with frequent or iffy return behavior.
+- Require an ID to track returns.
+Regardless of your return policy and staff training, some fraudulent returns slip through.
+It’s a good idea to require a valid ID during all return and exchange transactions so you can flag and address customers with frequent or iffy return behavior.

 Employee theft isn’t something retailers want to have to worry about.
 It’s easy to say you trust your employees and leave it at that.

-Employee theft can take many forms and run the gamut, and not all of it looks like the straightforward theft you might envision.
+Employee theft can take many forms, and not all of it looks like the straightforward theft you might envision.
 Employee theft includes: